 3D printing has been present in the art world in many forms, from renovating sculptures to pottery.
 It also allows for the reproducing art in various forms, recreating pre-existing designs and paintings.
-However, the Open Press Project is taking a different approach by democratising vintage art reproduction devices themselves.
-The project wants users to build their own etching press using freely available designs they provide online.
+However, the Open Press Project is taking a different approach by democratizing vintage art reproduction devices themselves.
+The project enables users to build their own etching press using freely available designs they provide online.
 They hope to popularise this method through a miniature version of the device.

 “Using an iterative process, I built 10 prototypes, printed more than 100 proofs, and used more than a kilometer of filament,” explains Schneider.
 “The final result is a portable printing press that costs only 5€ of material and can be printed by everyone with access to a 3D-printer.”

-Printing a Printing Press
+3D Printing a Printing Press